 Is Virtual Reality training successful at developing student’s skills?

-While face-to-face interaction is crucial to the development of social skills, usage of VR to assist in the learning is proven to be able to.
+While face-to-face interaction is crucial to the development of social skills, usage of VR to assist in the learning is proven to be able to improve student’s performance in technical, practical, and socio-emotional skills by 30%.
 For each additional hour of training, students exposed to VR training score 3% higher in assessments.
 Research also finds that students are more confident in learning when VR is applied in their curriculum.

 Advantage of Virtual Reality training